 The ACT is a national college admissions examination (accepted by all four-year colleges and universities in the U.S.) that consists of subject area tests in:

 The ACT includes 215 multiple-choice questions and takes approximately 3 hours and 30 minutes to complete, including a short break (or just over four hours if you are taking the ACT Plus Writing).
 Actual testing time is 2 hours and 55 minutes (plus 30 minutes if you are taking the ACT Plus Writing).
-The ACT is administered on six test dates — September, October, December, February, April, and June.
+The ACT is administered on seven test dates — September, October, December, February, April, June and July.

-Students are advised to take this college entrance exam in either April of their junior year or the fall of their senior year.
-All accredited colleges in the state of Ohio require this test for admission or placement.
+Students are advised to take this college entrance exam at least 2-3 times in between their junior year and senior year.
+Most accredited colleges in the state of Ohio require this test for admission or placement.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a program cosponsored by the College Board and National Merit Scholarship Corporation (NMSC).
 It is a standardized test that provides firsthand practice for the SAT®.
 It also gives you a chance to enter NMSC scholarship programs and gain access to college and career planning tools.